 The LTC Stephen W. Burres Jr. Scholarship is awarded each year to a single ROTC cadet who has excelled in their academics, extracurricular activities and also embodies the values and philosophy that guided LTC Stephen W. Burres Jr. in his life and military career.
 Click here to read LTC Stephen W. Burres Jr.'s Bio.

 The Major Donald Johnson Memorial Scholarship is to benefit Texas Tech Air Force ROTC students enrolled in the Professional Officer Course.
 It is awarded each year to a single ROTC cadet who has excelled in their academics, extracurricular activities and embodies the values and philosophy of an Air Force Officer.
-To donate to this scholarship, please click on the "Donate" button, and then perform a search for this scholarship.

 The Captain Sheri Cavin Memorial Scholarship is to be awarded to a deserving student in good standing who is a member of the Silver Wings Organization or Sabre Drill Team.
 The student must exemplify the Spirit of service demonstrated by Captain Sheri Cavin herself in her lifetime.
-To donate to this scholarship, please click on the "Donate" button, and then perform a search for this scholarship.

 Cadet Spencer LaBrie was an outstanding student and athlete excelling in both baseball and basketball.
 Spencer was a sophomore cadet and a member of the Arnold Air Society, an organization whose mission is to build strong officers for the United States Air Force.
 Spencer was a very determined, motivated and goal oriented young man who loved his family deeply and was a positive influence in Detachment 820.
 This scholarship is given to a top Arnold Air Society member.
-To donate to this scholarship, please click on the "Donate" button, and then perform a search for this scholarship.

 The purpose of the Texas Armed Services Scholarship Program is to encourage students to become members of the Texas Army National Guard, the Texas Air National Guard, the Texas State Guard, the United States Coast Guard, or the United States Merchant Marine, or to become commissioned officers in any branch of the armed services of the United States.
 Each year the governor and the lieutenant governor may each appoint two students, and each state senator and each state representative may appoint one student to receive an initial conditional scholarship.